Enjoyable and successful year ahead

 It does look to me like I had a mini maniac episode and during this time I signed up to Msc in Dementia on University of Hull.
 I presume you may be aware of it, if you read my blog regularly.

 Let me tell you how it went, from the beginning.
-So at first I got that job in Fessey House, a dementia care home run by Swindon Borough Council.
-Residents there are so content and kind that it’s shocking.
-The building is heavily adjusted to their needs which keeps them as independent as possible – like for example toilet doors opening both inside and outside, great for people using walking frames.
-That also reduces stress in staff.
+So at first I got that job in Fessey House, a dementia care home run by Swindon Borough Council and I really liked it.
+Then, somehow, I developed psychotic episode and ended up in a hospital.

 During my last appointment with psychiatrist, where quite a few staff were present, I mentioned at the end that I was interested in psychiatry and wanted to study it when my dad was so unwell.
 They didn’t say much and I felt a bit silly thinking possibly it sounds like I want them to organise something for me.
 But then, I had 1-2-1 appointment with occupational therapist and she said that possibly I should go back to uni to study something related to psychology.
 Maybe not necessarily psychiatry as that would take years, but a shorter course.
 There must be something out there and maybe I should have a look.